hheisig51/VigilantWaddle/README.md

     if y >= 255:
         y = 50
 ```
 For example, every time this loops, ```z``` gets 10 added to it, and then it checks if z is at or above 255 (the max value the channel can be).
-If z is at or above 255, it gets knocked back down to 5, to then start the process over again
+If z is at or above 255, it gets knocked back down to 5, to then start the process over again.
 ```python
     z = z + 10
     if z >= 255: